-For year-to-date 2024, our Other Income was \$61 million, compared to \$45 million for year-to-date 2023.
-The increase was primarily due a \$39 million pre-tax gain on sales of certain Easton investments, partially offset by the recognition of a \$3 million pre-tax loss on extinguishment of debt for year-to-date 2024, compared to a \$16 million pre-tax gain on the repurchase and early extinguishments of outstanding notes for year-to-date 2023.
+For year-to-date 2024, our Other Income was \$65 million, compared to \$68 million for year-to-date 2023.
+Included in year-to-date 2024 is a \$39 million pre-tax gain on sales of certain Easton investments in the second quarter of 2024 and the recognition of a \$3 million pre-tax loss on extinguishment of outstanding notes.
+Included in year-to-date 2023 is a \$28 million pre-tax gain on the repurchase and early extinguishments of outstanding notes.
+The remaining difference in Other Income between the periods was primarily due to lower interest income on invested cash during the year-to-date 2024.